Rei-SwitchBot/faq/en-us/Keypad.md

 SwitchBot App home page - click the corresponding device name - click the "gear icon" in the upper right corner to enter the secondary control panel - click "firmware and battery" to view.

-If the firmware of the Keypad / Keypad Touch is not V1.4, please contact us via "Profile Page" - "Feedback" in the SwitchBot App to receive the firmware upgrade.

 3. Make sure the Keypad Touch is not disabled and has paired to a SwitchBot Lock.

 4. Remove the batteries of the Keypad / Keypad Touch and insert the batteries again.